softwaredevelop/mql5/Indicators/MyIndicators/MovingAverage_Pro.md

 * **Universal Calculation Engine (`MovingAverage_Engine.mqh`):**
     The entire calculation logic for all **seven** MA types is encapsulated within a single, reusable engine file.
 This centralized approach eliminates code duplication and simplifies maintenance.

+* **Optimized Incremental Calculation:**
+    Unlike basic implementations that recalculate the entire history on every tick, this indicator employs an intelligent incremental algorithm.
+  * It utilizes the `prev_calculated` state to determine the exact starting point for updates.
+  * **Persistent State:** For recursive types (EMA, SMMA) and complex types (DEMA, TEMA), the internal intermediate buffers (e.g., `ema1`, `ema2`) persist their state between ticks.
+This allows the calculation to continue seamlessly from the last known value without re-processing the entire history.
+  * This results in **O(1) complexity** per tick, ensuring instant updates and zero lag, even on charts with extensive history.

-* **Efficient EMA Calculation:** The engine uses a dedicated `CalculateEMA` helper function.
-This function is called recursively to efficiently build the DEMA and TEMA without rewriting the core EMA logic.
+* **Efficient EMA Calculation:** The engine uses a dedicated `CalculateEMA` helper function that supports incremental updates.
+This function is called recursively to efficiently build the DEMA and TEMA.

 * **User-Selectable Type via Enum:** The indicator uses an `input ENUM_MA_TYPE` parameter, which creates a user-friendly dropdown menu in the settings window.
 The user's selection is passed directly to the universal engine.